mihir-jain/mybuddy/README.md

 4. Matching.py

 # main.py
-  This file is the file that you should run.
-It runs login.py and then it runs Matching.py.
+This is the main and only file that you should be running.
+It automatically calls and executes all dependent files.

 # login.py
-This file logs the user in.
-It encrypts the password using the Hill Cipher.
-It checks to see if the username is taken.
-If it is, it checks to see if the password is correct.
-Otherwise, it creates an account for you.
+By running this file, you will be able to log in.
+If you are creating an account, then it will provide you with the introduction questionarie before directing to Matching.py.
+If you are a returning user, the main file will direct to Matching.py.
+Additionally, all passwords are encrypted with Hill Cipher before getting stored, making sure that passwords are secure.

 # hillcipher.py
 This file encrupts and decrypts the password using hill cipher.
 It also stores the username that has been signed in to.